 What Does Sun in Aries Mean?

-Your Sun sign represents your core identity - who you are when no one’s watching, what drives you forward, where you find purpose.
-With the Sun in Aries, your essence is initiation through action.
+Your Sun sign represents your core identity - who you are when no one’s watching, what drives you forward, and where you find purpose.
+With the Sun in Aries, your identity develops through initiative, autonomy, and direct action.

-Aries is ruled by Mars, the planet of drive, desire, and warrior energy.
-It’s the first sign of the zodiac - a cardinal fire sign that marks the spring equinox and the astrological new year.
-Everything about Aries screams “beginning” - new cycles, fresh starts, uncharted territory.
+Aries is ruled by Mars, the planet of drive, desire, assertion, and conflict.
+It is the first sign of the zodiac - a cardinal fire sign associated with the spring equinox and the astrological new year.
+Aries symbolism is about beginnings: fresh starts, first attempts, new cycles, and the raw nerve of becoming.

-You don’t wait for permission.
-You don’t need a consensus.
+You feel most like yourself when there is something to begin, solve, prove, chase, or confront.
+Waiting for permission can feel like self-betrayal.
 You see the gap between where you are and where you want to be, and you move.

 What Mars gives you:

-• Competitive instinct - You don’t just want to participate, you want to win
+- Competitive instinct - You do not just want to participate; you want to test yourself

-• Impatience with inefficiency - Delays feel like personal attacks
+- Impatience with inefficiency - Delays can feel like someone is wasting your life

 Core Traits of Sun in Aries